alan-turing-institute/grace/grace/training/README.md

 The following classifier is based on [graph convolutional network](https://arxiv.org/abs/1609.02907 "GCN seminal paper") architecture.
 To run the model training, you need to create a configuration (config) file where hyperparameters of the GCN model (or, potentially, other classifiers) and many other specs are specified:

-The `config_file` should be structured as specified in the `config.json` file, or as follows:
+The `config_file` should be structured as specified in the `config.json` or `config.yaml` file.
+See the templates & descriptions of the hyperparameters here:

 ```
 {